 COM 3331 Organizational Communication

 A study of communication theories and their application for organizations.
 Students will develop leadership skills in identifying and resolving communication barriers that inhibit efficient organizational performance.
+Pre-Requisites: None from their own.
+Pre-Requisites: None

 COM 3335 Intercultural Communication